 Though this number is down considerably from recent pre-pandemic years—when typically between 130 and 150 Bowdoin students have gone abroad—it is more than double the tally last spring.
 Just fifteen students studied away then, participating in academic programs only in the United States or the United Kingdom.

 (Despite Bowdoin allowing students to study away last spring, most study-abroad organizations around the world canceled their semester programs.)

 This coming spring, 132 students—mostly juniors—are planning to go abroad, while 371 sophomores (and a few upperclass students) have signaled their intent to study abroad in the 2022-2023 academic year.

-Christine Wintersteen, director of Bowdoin's office of International Programs and Off-Campus Study, said that students are expressing growing interest again in going overseas, but they're also ready to change course if need be.
+Christine Wintersteen, director of the Office of Off-Campus Study and International Programs, said that students are expressing growing interest again in going overseas, but they're also ready to change course if need be.
 "I think that students are getting more comfortable with not having a set path," she said, to their credit.
 "They're hedging their bets and seeing what pathways they can go down."

 Several circumstances have changed, however, making it more realistic that students can count on secure travel plans.
 Countries around the world are rolling out vaccines.
 And international academic programs have drawn up contingency plans for classes and housing if the virus were to spike again.

 One of the most significant shifts has been the US State Department's decision to align its travel advisories with guidelines from the Centers for Disease Control and Prevention.
 "This was the first time that these travel advisories were linked to a global phenomenon rather than country-specific factors such as terrorism or civil unrest," Wintersteen said.

 "What has changed is that these travel advisories, while incredibly informative and important for students and parents to be familiar with, are not the sole criteria that Bowdoin and many peer universities are currently using to determine study away policies."